badumbatish/Meep/README.md

 I implemented the data structure because

-- Having a library devoted to graph algorithms is very good.
+- Having a library devoted to graph algorithms is convenient.
-- C++'s priority queue doesn't have decrease operation.
+- C++'s priority queue doesn't have decrease operation, which sucks.
 - I hate having naked separate data structures and then call it a combined one.
 I prefer having it inside the implementation files so the users doesn't know what's behind the scene.
 ## Usage
 Right now,  Meep supports